A computational approach to exponential-type variable-order fractional differential equations: A numerical approach to exponential-type variable-order differential equations

 The main difficulty to numerically approximate solutions of \eqref{eq:SFDE} lies in the absence of an analytical formulation of $\psi_{\alpha_1,\alpha_2}(t)$.
 Since just its LT $\Psi_{\alpha_1,\alpha_2}(s)$ is known, it is natural to exploit convolution quadrature rules (CQRs) introduced by Lubich in his pioneering works \cite{Lubich1988a,Lubich1988b}, and later discussed in \cite{Lubich2004}.
-The main feature of these rules is that they allow one to approximate convolution integrals, as the one in \eqref{eq:SFDE_VIE}, without requiring the explicit knowledge of the convolution kernel, but rather just of its LT.
+The main feature of these rules is that they allow to approximate the convolution integral in \eqref{eq:SFDE_VIE} without requiring the explicit knowledge of the convolution kernel, but rather just of its LT.

 The application to \eqref{eq:SFDE_VIE} is however not straightforward.
-Not only because Lubich's theory require the fulfillment of some assumptions to be valid, but also in view of difficulties for the computation of convolutions weights which requires an careful error analysis.
+Not only because Lubich's theory requires the fulfillment of some assumptions to be valid, but also in view of some difficulties for the computation of convolution weights.

-In this section after briefly review CQRs in Lubich's framework, we will study their application in the context of VO operators, and specifically we will devise a strategy for the accurate computation of convolution weights supported by a detailed error analysis.
+In this section, after briefly review CQRs in Lubich's framework, we will study their application in the context of VO operators and, specifically, we will devise a strategy for the accurate computation of convolution weights supported by a detailed error analysis.